How many people do you know that can sincerely say they enjoy celebrating Valentine’s Day?

 This psychological thriller follows a story of a photojournalist Clare who’s backpacking across Europe.
 After she hooks up with a seemingly innocent Andi and spends the night at his place, she realizes Andi might see things differently.
 Things start looking grim when Andi locks Clare up in his apartment making her his captive.

 Perfect for you if… you believe that all relationships are doomed.

 6 Years is yet another romantic drama on our list about an idyllic relationship turning bad.
 This time the two lovers are teenagers (Taissa Farmiga and Ben Rosenfeld) who grow up together and begin dating in school.

 As one of them nears college graduation, the two start to grow apart.
 But when you spend that many years together, it becomes difficult to figure out who you are without the other.
 Watch this relationship turn violent and the two characters face the inevitable end of their romance.

 Perfect for you if… you’re up for something a little more scandalous.

-This incredibly provocative film is certainly not for everyone.
+This somewhat provocative movie might be not for everyone.
 But if you’re looking for something to spice up your boring Valentine’s Day, look no further.
-From an absurd plot to deft performances from Robin Wright and Naomi Watts, Adore is definitely worth your time.

 What Films Top Your Anti-Valentine’s Watchlist?